 Employees new to UNC-Chapel Hill are now being welcomed to the University with the “Welcome to Carolina Blue” orientation program.
-Held at the Rizzo Center, the Welcome to Carolina Blue orientation program features a redesigned format, new materials, and a website – new.unc.edu – to provide new employees with information and resources as they begin their Carolina journey.
+Held at either the Friday Center for Continuing Education or the Rizzo Center, the Welcome to Carolina Blue orientation program features a redesigned format, new materials, and a website – new.unc.edu – to provide new employees with information and resources as they begin their Carolina journey.

 While the “Welcome to Carolina Blue” redesign was spearheaded by the Employment and Staffing and Organization and Professional Development units within the Office of Human Resources, the groups’ leadership sought out the expertise of many others within OHR.

 The Advisory Committee